dask/dask/docs/source/develop.rst

 For development, Dask uses the following additional dependencies::

-   pip install pytest moto mock
+   pip install pytest moto mock ipython graphviz

+You will also need graphviz installed on your system.

 Run Tests